Hard Water · El Cajon, CA

 • Ongoing maintenance service and media replacement

-Hard Water detail work by a licensed water treatment technician in El Cajon, CA
+Hard Water detail work by a Filter Pros water treatment technician in El Cajon, CA

-When does a El Cajon home need hard water?
+When does an El Cajon home need hard water treatment?

 • White, chalky scale is building up on faucets, showerheads, or glass shower doors